 1. Know your learners, Age, prior knowledge, misconceptions, motivation, and learning needs shape your approach.

-2. Ground choices in evidence, Use research-backed strategies (retrieval practise, spacing, worked examples) rather than following trends.
+2. Ground choices in evidence, Use research-backed strategies (retrieval practice, spacing, worked examples) rather than following trends.

 3. Reflect and adapt, Monitor what works: Are learners making progress?
 Are they engaged?
 Adjust your strategies based on formative assessment data.